Chase Young’s off-field interests have grown, but he knows his play is what matters most

-It was mid-May, deep into what had already been a busy offseason.
+It was mid-May.
 Young was jetting between Miami and Los Angeles, fitting his intense training program around shoots with Family Feud, USAA, Beats, Old Spice, Under Armour and a half-dozen others.
-He arrived on sets as early as 8 and left as late as 6, and the downtime he had grown accustomed to disappeared.
+He arrived on sets as early as 8 a.m. and left as late as 6 p.m., and the downtime he had grown accustomed to disappeared.

 “Being a businessman is not easy,” Young said in a recent interview.
 “Definitely something I had to get used to.”

 As a rookie, Young had filmed a few endorsements but remained relatively low-key, intent on showing the Washington Football Team and everyone else he was worth the No. 2 overall pick — that he wasn’t, as he put it, “on bull----.”
-But after a strong season in which teammates voted him a captain and he won defensive rookie of the year, Young allowed himself to lean into his growing profile.
+But after a strong season in which teammates voted him a captain and he was named the defensive rookie of the year, Young allowed himself to lean into his growing profile.

 This offseason, Young had to learn how to balance the competing demands of business and football, juggling shoots with training and his team responsibilities while adjusting to his status as one of the NFL’s rising young stars.
 Greg Young, Chase’s father, worries the strain may one day become overwhelming, but for now, he and others believe Young has remained disciplined, growing as a player and a pitchman.

-“Those type of accolades bring a lot of different attention,” said former NFL linebacker Shawne Merriman, who won defensive rookie of the year in 2005.
+“Those type of accolades bring a lot of different attention,” said former NFL linebacker Shawne Merriman, who was named the defensive rookie of the year in 2005.
 “People want you to show up everywhere, at this place [and that place].
 It comes at you very fast.”

-This spring, Young skipped the team’s voluntary workouts in part to continue filming.
+This past spring, Young skipped the team’s voluntary workouts in part to continue filming.
 At the time, Coach Ron Rivera appeared to be irked — Young was the only player absent — but he later supported his young star and said Young sent him regular training videos and came by the office to talk when he was in town.

 “He has learned to manage his time,” Rivera said recently, adding, “I feel comfortable and good about what he’s doing.”

 Young is perhaps the most marketable Washington football star since Robert Griffin III, with the top-selling jersey among all NFL defensive players this spring.
 But Young says he understands the precarity of his position, that growth isn’t guaranteed.
 If he slows down or falls off on the field, all of it could vanish.
-So he surrounded himself with a team of people to minimize intrusions, to keep his new life as close as possible to the comfortable bubble he’d lived in since he was a child in Cheltenham, Md.
+So he surrounded himself with a team of people to minimize intrusions, to keep his new life as close as possible to the singular, football-focused bubble he had lived in since he was a child in Cheltenham, Md.

 That day in the art gallery, Young recalled this week, he never felt more like a businessman, like a pro.
 He was wearing makeup, flashing the Presidential Rolex, pitching one of the world’s 500 most valuable companies five weeks after turning 22.
 He was nailing his lines or editing them to fit his voice: “I don’t want to look like a dummy walking with a bust-down watch,” he said.

-What Young wants from business is vague and still evolving — he said his goal is to be the best, same as football — but whatever it ends up being, one thing is clear: Young knows that success on the field is the way to get there.
+What Young wants from business is vague and still evolving — he said his goal is to be the best, same as football — but whatever it ends up being, Young is clear-eyed about one thing: Success on the field is the only way to get there.

 “I have to continue to play well,” he said.